senisioi/computer-networks/laborator2/README.md

 for element in lista:
     print lista

-for idx, element in lista:
+for idx, element in enumerate(lista):
     print idx, element

 for idx in range(0, len(lista)):